wvchallenges/se-challenge-expenses/README.markdown

 One of my goals while doing this challenge was not to use any external frameworks to complete this challenge.I felt that python provided all tools/libraries needed to complete this challenge.Furthermore using objects to do this challenge would have been more tideous as the requirements are relatively straight forward and can be done easily without OOP.

-###Note:
+##Note:
-This will not work with python 3 as there are different imports required:
+This will not work with python 3 as there are different imports required.

 ### Dependencies: